Football clubs

 ???? - 1956

-This club bears no relation to the current County League side; they competed in the Hastings League from the 1920s through to 1955-56 after which they appear to have disbanded.
+This club is unrelated to the current County League side; of the same name.
+They competed in the Hastings League from the 1920s until 1955–56, after which they appear to have disbanded.

 Mountfield United